-WASHINGTON, June 24 — A Republican bill to rein in police misconduct in the aftermath of George Floyd's death in Minneapolis failed in the US Senate yesterday, leaving congressional efforts to address racial inequities in American policing at an impasse.
+WASHINGTON, June 24 — A Republican bill to rein in police misconduct in the aftermath of George Floyd's death in Minneapolis failed in the US Senate yesterday, leaving congressional efforts to address racial inequities in

 Democrats, denouncing the measure as irrevocably flawed, defeated a Republican push to move to final debate by a vote of 55-45, short of the 60 votes needed, a month after Floyd's death in police custody set off weeks of worldwide protests against police brutality.